Theory of time-crystalline behaviour mediated by phonon squeezing in Ta2NiSe5: Results

-Once we have obtained the refractive index from the equilibrium reflectivity, we model the Floquet material as experiencing a parametric drive oscillating at frequency, $\omega_d$, which mixes signal and idler frequencies:
+Once we have obtained the refractive index from the equilibrium reflectivity, we model the Floquet material as experiencing a parametric drive oscillating at frequency, $\omega_d$, which mixes signal and idler frequencies.
+Solutions of coupled light-matter equations are given by Floquet type eigenmodes \cite{FloquetFresnel21}:

 where $\omega_s$ is the frequency of the incoming probe and $\omega_{id} = \omega_d - \omega_s$.
 Such mixing corresponds to degenerate perturbation theory in Floquet systems and the idler component is the nearest Floquet band contribution to $\omega_s$ which is responsible for parametric instabilities \cite{Marios20, Sho19, Eckardt15}.
 The oscillating mode is included phenomenologically through a time-periodic contribution to the electric permittivity: